White Clouds Wilderness Idaho

 Elevation Gain: about 3600′

-Red Tape: No permits needed
+Red Tape: No permits are needed

 The Livingston Mill Trailhead is located about 58 miles from Stanley Idaho.
-Take U.S. 75 37 mile northeast from Stanley to East Fork Road.
+Take U.S. 75 37 miles northeast from Stanley to East Fork Road.
 Go another 17 miles to Big Boulder Creek Road, and finally another 4.3 miles to Livingston Mill.
 West Pass Hot Springs is another 18 miles further on East Fork Road.
 Check out Hot Springs in the Pacific Northwest for a detailed description.

 The small scenic town of Stanley Idaho makes a great base for trips into the Sawtooths.
 Lodging, groceries, restaurants, outdoor gear stores, and a great bakery are in town.
 There are also many campgrounds in the vicinity.